Roadmap 2026

 Conversations on Discord can be hard to follow.
 Discord SVP Peter Sellis proposes making forum-like features, or using AI summaries.

-I want Fluxer's threads and forums to be good enough that people do not immediately work around them.
+Fluxer's threads and forums should be useful enough that people don't immediately work around them.

 Forum-style spaces will also have an optional public web mode.
-When a community chooses to publish something, it becomes readable without logging in, indexable by search engines, archivable, and available through RSS and Atom feeds.
+When a community chooses to publish something, people can read it without logging in, find it through search engines, archive it, and follow it through RSS and Atom feeds.

 With LLMs, Sellis said, Discord could take a long, meandering conversation and turn it into "something that could be more sharable and syndicated across the web."
 However, he said that he and his team hadn't "seen a solution that we feel great about yet."

-Fluxer disagrees with Discord's premise here.
-LLMs should not turn people's "meandering conversations" into syndicated material.
+Fluxer disagrees with Discord's starting point here.
+LLMs shouldn't turn people's "meandering conversations" into web content.
 If something becomes public, it should be because a person or community chose to publish it.

-This feature uses the web itself: public pages with stable URLs, server-rendered posts, clear titles, search indexing, archivable pages, RSS and Atom feeds, and links people can share anywhere.
+This feature uses the web itself: public pages with stable URLs, server-rendered posts, clear titles, search indexing, pages that can be archived, RSS and Atom feeds, and links people can share anywhere.
 People's posts remain their posts.

 Publishing stays opt-in, for communities that benefit from public knowledge: open source projects, developer communities, modding groups, creator communities, research groups, and support forums.
 Private chat stays private.